shashwatah/mastak/README.md

-# cache-monger
+# silo

-A cache module for 3rd party APIs.
+An in-memory cache module.